LLipter/bilibiliCrawler/report.md

 `./bilibiliCrawler -o[d]`

 Using the above command, a crawler will be initiated to collect active user number of Bilibili every minute.
-For detail codes, see `crawler/online.go`
+For detail codes, see `crawler/online.go`.
+I run my program several days and draw the following fugure.

 ![](visual/assets/daily_active_user.png)

+The blue line represents the number of current online user.
+The red line represents the total new video number uploaded in one day, and this number is cleared to 0 every day on 24:00.
 As demonstrated in the above figures, Bilibili holds a highly active user group with incredible loyalty.
 There're millions of users browsing their website every time even if it's in midnight.
 And as the red line showed, there're more than 50 thousands new video uploaded everyday, making this community lively and creatively.